Liodeus/liodeus.github.io/_posts/2020-10-19-OSCP-exam-report-training.md

 ### Other

-I just train reporting on Buffer Overflow but if you want to train your reporting on other box, here's what I found :
+I just trained reporting on Buffer Overflow but if you want to train your reporting on other box, here's what I found :

 - Jeeves (25 Points)
 - Chatterbox (20 Points)